 Individuals can buy multiple health insurance plans from different service providers.
 This is a great way to diversify across insurers and benefit from their coverage policies.
-Moreover, claims are settled as per contribution clause, when the claim is higher than sum insured for one policy.
-If the sum insured is greater than the claim amount, the individual can file claim with either of the health insurance companies.
+Moreover, claims are settled as per the contribution clause, when the claim is higher than the sum insured for one policy.
+If the sum insured is greater than the claim amount, the individual can file a claim with either of the health insurance companies.
 For pre-existing illness, both the insurance service providers will make payments as per their norms.

-Fixed benefit plans, or critical illness plans, provides protective cover in addition to regular personal health insurance policy.
-Generally, high expense diseases or critical illnesses are not covered in general health care plan.
+Fixed benefit plans, or critical illness plans, provides protective cover in addition to the regular personal health insurance policy.
+Generally, high expense diseases or critical illnesses are not covered in the general health care plan.
 An individual can, thus, benefit from buying critical illness plan in addition to personal health policy and maximize coverage by minimizing risk.

 When an individual buys multiple health plans with smaller covers, it tends to lower premium amounts considerably as compared to investing in a single policy with bigger coverage.
 Simultaneously, smaller covers from multiple plans also add up to bigger coverage, as mentioned above, without digging a hole into your pocket.

 16 Sep 2021Every human body comes with an immune system to fight against...